Methodology

 If the internal database match is inconclusive, a second-layer AI scan is triggered:

-- Checks open web for predatory signals (e.g., fast review times, spam complaints).
+- Searches open web for predatory signals (e.g., fast review times, spam complaints)

 D Data Sources & Access